Multi-factor Authentication (MFA)

 What to expect?

-Upon enrollment you will be prompted to set up your chosen authentication method.
+Once implemented, you will be prompted to set up your preferred authentication method.
 These include, in order or preference:

 - Confirm an authentication request on your mobile device, or;